Mount Harriet National Park: Flora

-Canarium manii, Cratoxylum formosum, and Dipterocarpus costatus.
-The littoral forest species are mainly Manilkara littoralis and Moringa citrifolia.Trekking along the 7 km path from Bambooflat to the mountain top at 365 m, trees are seen with hanging vines.
+Canarium denticulatum, Cratoxylum formosum, and Dipterocarpus costatus.
+The littoral forest species are mainly Manilkara littoralis and Moringa citrifolia.

+Trekking along the 7 km path from Bambooflat to the mountain top at 365 m, trees are seen with hanging vines.

 Fauna

 Avifauna identified by Bird Life International include seven 'near threatened' species which are: the Andaman wood pigeon (Columba palumboides), Andaman cuckoo-dove (Macropygia rufipennis), Andaman scops-owl (Otus balli), Andaman boobook (Ninox affinis), Andaman woodpecker (Dryocopus hodgei), Andaman drongo (Dicrurus andamanensis), and Andaman treepie (Dendrocitta bayleyi); there are also two species of 'least concern', which are the Andaman coucal (Centropus andamanensis) and white-headed starling (Sturnus erythropygius).

 Introduced species include the Asian elephant (Elephas maximus) and chital (Axis axis) apart from ferals.
 There are 28 reptile species recorded (including 14 species endemic to the Andamans) which are mostly lizards and snakes.
-The amphibian fauna reported are 6 species; 2 species of Andaman bull frog (Kaloula baleata ghoshi) and Andaman paddy field frog (Limnonectes andamanensis) are endemic.
+The amphibian fauna reported are 6 species; 2 species of Andaman bull frog (Kaloula baleata goshi) and Andaman paddy field frog (Limnonectes andamanensis) are endemic.

 The aquatic fauna reported from the streams consist of 16 species; some of these species are eel, catfish, gobies, sleepers and snakeheads.

 The land molluscs consist of six species.
 The invertebrate species reported are 355 which include insects to the extent of 70%.
 The well-known insect silkmoth, Samia cynthia, has been recorded in the park in lowland forest areas up to 365 m.
 In addition, larvae of Samia fulva were noted eating the leaves of Zanthoxylum rhetsa (Rutaceae) and Heteropanax fragrans (Araliaceae).